QIWI-API/qiwi-wallet-personal-docs/_webhook_en.html.md

 ## Test webhook service {#hook_test}

 Use this request to test your webhook service.
-As a result of the request, empty notification is sent to the URL of the [active webhook service](#hook_active).
+As a result of the request, empty test notification is sent to the URL of the [active webhook service](#hook_active).

 <h3 class="request method">Request → GET</h3>